MakeSchool-Tutorials/Node-Reddit-Clone/P00-Technical-Planning/content.md

 In what order should we fulfill these tasks?
 Write the order down somewhere that you would do these tasks.
 When you are done, hover over the solution to see what order these tasks in this tutorial.

-> [solution]
-> We should work from the most fundamental out to things that are more wants and not needs.
+We should work from the most fundamental out to things that are more wants and not needs.
 Here's what we'll do this this tutorial.
 It is generally best to not start with authentication because that can cause some initial complexity, so we'll do authentication in the middle.
-Voting could come sooner or later, I put it at the very end so we'll have a kind of themed twitter or facebook wall until there is voting and sorting on votes.
+Voting could come sooner or later, I put it at the very end so we'll have a kind of themed Twitter or Facebook wall until there is voting and sorting on votes.

-> 1. Create a post
+1. Create a post
-> 1. Show all posts
+1. Show all posts
-> 1. Comment on posts
+1. Comment on posts
-> 1. Create subreddits
+1. Create subreddits
-> 1. Create a post on a subreddit
+1. Create a post on a subreddit
-> 1. Show all subreddits
+1. Show all subreddits
-> 1. Sign up and Login
+1. Sign up and Login
-> 1. Associate posts, comments with their author
+1. Associate posts, comments with their author
-> 1. Make comments on comments
+1. Make comments on comments
-> 1. Vote a post up
+1. Vote a post up
-> 1. Vote a comment up
+1. Vote a comment up
-> 1. Sort posts by # of votes
+1. Sort posts by # of votes

 # Bootstrapping Express.js